 All program fees must be submitted to the Center for International Education in Mercy Hall Room 301.

-All students participating in study abroad programs are required to pay Center for International Education a fee of $300.00.
-This amount will be billed separately from the Italy program.
+All students participating in study abroad programs are required to pay the university study abroad fee of $300.00.
+This amount will be billed separately by Student Finance.

-Note: Because certain hotels are paid directly by the University in euros rather than dollars, if the euro strengthens against the dollar to 1.00 or higher, students may be asked to pay an additional surcharge (not exceeding $250) on or before April 15.
+Note: Because certain hotels are paid directly by the University in euros rather than dollars, if the euro strengthens against the dollar to 1.30 or higher, students may be asked to pay an additional surcharge on or before April 15.
 Students, who are unable or unwilling to pay the surcharge, may opt out of field excursions that require hotel stays.

 The program is subject to cancellation in the event of a natural disaster, destabilization of the political atmosphere, or insufficient enrollment.
 In the event of cancellation, all monies will be refunded.
 In light of the above-mentioned reasons, students should avoid purchasing non-refundable airfare until they are informed that the program will move forward (typically around March 1).

 While in Rome, our housing will consist of shared rooms on the campus of St. John’s University, Collegio Leoniano (via Marcantonio Colonna 21, 00192 Roma, near Vatican City and Piazza diPopolo).
 It is located a block from the metro station, Lepanto, and within ten-minute walking distance of historic old Rome and Vatican City.
-For longer excursions in Pompeii/Sorrento, Assisi, Florence, we will be staying in hotels with easy access to the old cities and archaeological sites.
+For excursions in Florence and Bologna, we will be staying in hotels within the historic city centers.